akazukin5151/koneko/MANUAL.md

 See [example config](example_config.ini) for reference.

+In general:
 * Your config must be saved as `~/.config/koneko/config.ini` (exact path and name)
 * The credentials section will be automatically generated on first launch
 * Gallery means grid: artist illust mode (1) and illust follow mode (5)
 * Users (mode) means: following users mode (3) and search users mode (4)

-* Print spacing: x-spacing/location of words being printed
+Print spacing: x-spacing/location of words being printed
     * gallery_print_spacing: the spacing between column numbers (number of blank spaces between each number)
     * cards_print_name_xcoord: location of number and artist name, relative from the left side (which should be on the right of the artist profile pic)
 * The number(s) are the number of blank spaces (' ') to print